rodskey856/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/4XSYrfu.png"/>
 </p>
 <p>
-For this ticket, the Priority was changed to “Emergency,” the SLA Plan was changed to “SEV-A,” and the Department was changed to “System Administrators.”
-The ticket was also assigned to “Jane Doe,” who is an administrator in this scenario.
+Changed the Priority to "Emergency".
+The IT professional would attend to this immediately due to change in proirity.
 </p>
 <br />
 <p>